-A comprehensive guide to buying and sizing a ski or snowboard helmet including FAQ's and top tips.
+Buying and sizing a ski or snowboard helmet, including FAQs.

 1. When buying a helmet for skiing or snowboarding are there any standards I should be aware of?

-- The first is the Common European Norm (CEN) and this is the European ski helmet standard.
+- Common European Norm (CEN) and this is the European ski helmet standard.
 CEN 1077 was issued in 1996.

 - The American Society of Testing and Materials (ASTM), all helmets must show that they have reached standard F2040.

 - Snell Memorial Foundation, Snell RS-98 and this is arguably the most stringent helmet safety standard.